Gobbler's Knob Fire Lookout

 The Gobbler's Knob Fire Lookout is a fire lookout tower in the extreme western region of Mount Rainier National Park at an elevation of 5485 ft.
 One of four fire lookouts remaining in the park, the lookout is used for visitor services during summer weekends.
 The building is about 14 ft by 14 ft, and was designed by the National Park Service Branch of Plans and designs under the supervision of Acting Chief Architect Edwin A. Nickel.
 It was built in 1933.
 The two-story structure features a balconied lookout on the second level, with storage on the ground level.
 Cables secured to deadmen keep the lookout from blowing over.
-The lookout was extensively damaged in a 2006 storm, along with Mount Fremont Fire Lookout.
-They've since been repaired.
+The lookout was extensively damaged in a 2006 storm, along with Mount Fremont Fire Lookout, with both since being repaired.

 The lookout was placed on the National Register of Historic Places on March 13, 1991.
 It is part of the Mount Rainier National Historic Landmark District, which encompasses the entire park and which recognizes the park's inventory of Park Service-designed rustic architecture.